 HD Call Quality

-VoIP calls are crystal clear due to the possibility of SIP to integrate with protocols for efficient exchange of media data, such as RTP (Real-time Transport Protocol).
+VoIP calls are crystal clear due to the possibility of SIP integration with protocols for the efficient exchange of media data, such as RTP (Real-time Transport Protocol).
 Fast network connection speed and bandwidth ensure excellent call quality.

 Automated fail-over Routing

-SIP Trunking services provide personalization of the incoming and outgoing calls.
-The caller ID can be changed for additional exposure, branding or identification.
+SIP Trunking services provide personalization of incoming and outgoing calls.
+The caller ID can be changed for additional exposure, branding, or identification.

 International Toll Fraud prevention